openstack/kolla-ansible/doc/source/user/quickstart.rst

 #.
 Install the virtualenv package.

-   For CentOS or RHEL, run:
+   For CentOS or RHEL 8, run:

    .. code-block:: console

-      sudo yum install python-virtualenv
+      sudo dnf install python3-virtualenv

    For Ubuntu, run: